KamilAdd-Byte/space-finance/Readme.md

-# Description
+## Description

-- MYSQL Database:

 Space Finance is an application designed for couples who would like to have an insight into their expenses home-type shopping, delivery lunches or trip planning.
-The project is based on a spring boot with the H2 database and supporting the structure of the hibernate database.
-Methods in the dao layer are HQL queries that have previously been tested by JUnit 5.

 The view layer is supported by thymeleaf and bootstrap 4 and CSS shaping GUI.

-- MongoDB Atlas Database:
+# MongoDB Atlas Database:

 This application connect with MongoDb Atlas.

 ## Technologies:

 - backend: Spring-boot, Java, Lombok, Thymleaf.

-- frontend: Bootstrap, Css.
+- frontend: Bootstrap, Html, Css.

 ## Functionalities: